Year of entry 2024

 Develop and connect

 Whilst not a clinical skills course, the teaching of technical aspects of imaging techniques is firmly grounded in their clinical usage.
 Many of our lecturers are at the forefront of research in their field and you’ll benefit from their expertise in the latest techniques and understanding.

-You’ll be taught by academics who are actively engaged in research and collaboration, and this is reflected in their teaching.
-Recently we have provided the academic lead in collaborative projects involving GlaxoSmithKline, Siemens, Philips Healthcare, Thales Angenieux, Kidney Research UK and Breast Cancer Now.
+Learn from world leading academics who provided the academic lead in collaborative projects involving GlaxoSmithKline, Siemens, Philips Healthcare, Thales Angenieux, Kidney Research UK and Breast Cancer Now.

 This course is also available to study as at Masters level or as a diploma.
 You may transfer from your original programme to another one, provided that you do this before you have completed the programme and before an award has been made.
 Part-time study is also an option.